HISTORY OF MURUGAN – WHY IS HE CALLED TAMIL GOD?

 1. Cultural Expression Through Language

 Perhaps one of the most compelling reasons Murugan is worshipped as a god among the Tamils is because of his close affinity with the Tamil language and culture.
-The god is known as “Tamil Kadavul” or “God of the Tamil People,” so that his influence permeates through all Tamil literature, art, and spirituality.
-The history of Murugan traces its lineage way back in the ancient Tamil texts such as the Tolkappiyam, the oldest extant Tamil grammar text, references Murugan as Seyon and highlights his deep connection with the Kurinji landscape.
+The god is known as “Tamil Kadavul” or “God of the Tamil People,” so his influence permeates through all Tamil literature, art, and spirituality.
+The history of Murugan traces its lineage way back to ancient Tamil texts such as the Tolkappiyam, the oldest extant Tamil grammar text, which references Murugan as Seyon and highlights his deep connection with the Kurinji landscape.
 In Sangam literature, Seyon is celebrated in texts like Paripadal and Thirumurugatrupadai.
 Here, Murugan as Seyon is depicted as the youthful god, known for his beauty, strength, and bravery.
 While the title of the Tamil God brings to mind the religious importance attached to him, it also goes well with the patronage attached to Tamil culture.
 He was a master who enriched Tamil literature, music, and art, making him an extremely powerful symbol of Tamil identity.
 Unlike all other gods and goddesses,

 Murugan’s affinity for Tamil is singular.
 He doesn’t just embody the spiritual power but also the cultural pride of the Tamil people.
 His omnipresence in classical Tamil literature and the continued reverence for him in modern Tamil cultural expressions further underlines his importance in Tamil society.